Rotaciurca

 Rotaciurca is an extinct genus of Silurian cephalodiscid pterobranchs.
 The genus contains a single species, Rotaciurca superbus, known from the Bertie Group of Ontario, Canada.

 Description

 Rotaciurca is a pseudocolonial (containing multiple clustered individuals which are not connected) pterobranch, unique for being a cephalodiscid rather than a graptolite.
 The cluster consists of a ring of radiating tubes, likely containing the living individuals, attached to a conical structure interpreted as a float, giving the original fossil the nickname of "Ezekiel's wheel".
 The whole organism is roughly 4 cm long, seemingly with two distinct rows of tubes.
 Its pterobranch affinity is confirmed by lineations within the tubes, which are traces of fuselli, and the irregular arrangement of these group it with the cephalodiscids.
 Rotaciurca has a number of similarities to Yuknessia, another enigmatic fossil recently described as a pterobranch, including rigid and similarly sized tubes, although those of Yuknessia are much finer and have more tightly packed fuselli.

+Despite this, a 2024 paper disagreed with the pterobranch affinity of Rotaciurca, as its “segments” show a central rib that seems to be at odds with being pterobranch fuselli.
+While its circular shape is similar to paropsonemids from the Devonian of New York, the paper recommended leaving the genus unassigned to any higher taxon until more evidence relating to its construction or phylogenetic relationships was found.